 <div> <label for="last_name">Last name:</label> <input type="text" name="last_name" id="last_name"> </div>

-Use <fieldset> and <legend> elements
+Using <fieldset> and <legend> Elements

 For groups of related fields such as radio buttons and checkboxes, each form field must have a label as described in the previous section.
 However, that prompt alone can be meaningless if the user doesn’t know the question.
 The technique for addressing this problem is to group these elements together using a <fieldset> element, then use a <legend> element to markup the question, as in the following example: